Jane Fonda: Writing

 On April 5, 2005, Random House published Fonda's autobiography My Life So Far.
 The book describes her life as a series of three acts, each thirty years long, and declares that her third "act" will be her most significant, partly because of her commitment to Christianity, and that it will determine the things for which she will be remembered.

 Fonda's autobiography was well received by book critics and noted to be "as beguiling and as maddening as Jane Fonda herself" in its review in The Washington Post, calling her a "beautiful bundle of contradictions".
 The New York Times called the book "achingly poignant".

 In January 2009, Fonda began chronicling her return to Broadway in a blog with posts about topics ranging from her Pilates class to fears and excitement about her new play.
 She uses Twitter and has a Facebook page.
-In 2011, Fonda published a new book: Prime Time: Love, health, sex, fitness, friendship, spirit – making the most of all of your life.
+In 2011, Fonda published a new book: Prime Time, with the description "Love, Health, Sex, Fitness, Friendship, Spirit: Making the Most of All of Your Life".
 It offers stories from her own life as well as from the lives of others, giving her perspective on how to better live what she calls "the critical years from 45 and 50, and especially from 60 and beyond".
 On September 8, 2020, HarperCollins published Fonda's book, What Can I Do?: The Truth About Climate Change and How to Fix It.